 A look into the nearby future

-Alexa is the queen to please in that field, and she is reigning once again.
+Alexa is the queen to please in that field, and she is reigning once again at ISE 2018.
 By setting out to dominate from the first moment, like the one player that immediately buys up the most property in a Monopoly board game, she has achieved the privileged position that every other player in the tech industry wants to integrate with (sometimes directly, sometimes through control systems).
 And while everyone is trying to integrate with Alexa, she can focus on improving the core of her business: the voice recognition and other features that make her accessible to final users.